tuqqu/go-parser/README.md

 Parsing results in an Abstract Syntax Tree result.

 Mostly the AST nodes structure follows closely the official Golang [specification][1], but for the sake of simplicity there are few exceptions.
-Some Nodes are also have a bit different name due to brevity and consistency with others (e.g. `ExpressionList` vs `ExprList`), but for the most part the names are either the same or easily recognisable.
+Some Nodes may also have a bit different name for the sake of brevity and consistency with others (e.g. `ExpressionList` vs `ExprList`), but for the most part the names are either the same or easily recognisable.

 ## CLI
-Package comes with a CLI command, so you may try things out like this:
+Package comes with a CLI command:

 ```
-./vendor/bin/go-parser main.go
+./vendor/bin/go-parser main.go [--flags]
 ```

+By default, it uses a simple `NodeDumper` to print AST.

-Use `--help` to see full usage description.
+Use `--help` to see other options.

 [1]: https://go.dev/ref/spec